stefan-hoeck/idris2-tutorial/src/Appendices/Projects.md

 As you can see, we can use the type `Foo` as well as function `mkFoo1` outside of namespace `Export`.
-However, we cannot use the `MkFoo` constructor to create a value of type `Foo` directly:
+However, we cannot use the `Foo1` constructor to create a value of type `Foo` directly:

 ```idris